-The objective of this funding opportunity is to enable completion of early preclinical development stage activities for a stem cell or gene therapy based therapeutic candidate.
+The objective of this funding opportunity is to enable completion of early preclinical development stage activities for a regenerative medicine-stem cell or gene therapy based therapeutic candidate (stem cell-based or gene therapy).
 Completion of these activities will position the therapeutic candidate for initiation of pivotal IND-enabling preclinical studies for an IND filing with the FDA.
 CIRM expects projects under this program to advance rapidly and to be accomplished within 30 months and must be adequately justified.